-- 1. Stringent 5G connectivity requirements from teleoperation: TO transport demands a lot from the communications network and the latter may not always be able to deliver the performance required.
+Stringent 5G connectivity requirements from teleoperation: Teleoperated transport demands a lot from the communications network and the latter may not always be able to deliver the performance required.
 This makes network saturation issues likely (i.e. when demand for network resources exceeds supply) which could hamper the potential of teleoperated transport.
-TO service providers may be reluctant to roll-out their service in the face of degraded network quality and spotty coverage. - The resolution of this challenge involves making 5G networks smarter for teleoperation.
-Besides the expansion and densification of the 5G network, a smart interaction between connectivity supply and connectivity demand from teleoperation is needed whereas also a governance framework that can provide transparency on the quality of the 5G network in a spatiotemporal context is needed, so that TO providers and regulators can assess where and when teleoperated transport can be safely deployed. - Finally, new customer-focused business models are needed for sophisticated customers of 5G services.
-Service level agreements between customers and MNOs could help manage expectations and handle liability for adverse effects of network saturation issues. - 2.
-Concerns for operational safety of the teleoperation setup (vehicle, control centre and operators): On the vehicle side, it is difficult today to commercially deploy or even pilot teleoperated vehicles on public roads as regulation is lagging behind.
+Teleoperation service providers may be reluctant to roll-out their service in the face of degraded network quality and spotty coverage.

+The resolution of this challenge involves making 5G networks smarter for teleoperation.
+Besides the expansion and densification of the 5G network, work needs to be undertaken towards a smart interaction between connectivity supply and connectivity demand from teleoperation.
+We also need a governance framework that can provide transparency on the quality of the 5G network in a spatiotemporal context, so that teleoperation service providers and regulators can and teleoperated transport can safelv assess where when be deploved.
+Finally, new customer-focused business models are needed for sophisticated customers of 5G services.
+Service level agreements between customers and MNOs could help manage expectations and handle liability for adverse effects of network saturation issues.

+Concerns for operational safety of the teleoperation setup (vehicle, control center, and operators): On the vehicle side, it is difficult today to commercially deploy or even pilot teleoperated vehicles on public roads as regulation is lagging behind.
 At the same time, oversight of teleoperation service providers is needed to keep them accountable for safety and to ultimately ensure that teleoperation is as safe, if not safer, than on-board operation.

 The resolution of this challenge involves the introduction of a standardized and harmonized teleoperation licensing system, a procedure that certifies that a prospective teleoperation service provider meets all the requirements for safe teleoperation.
 These requirements are related to the vehicle used, the control room setup, the operator, and the connectivity.
-In that system, TO service providers will be given a license to operate a particular trajectory or bounded area, with a particular vehicle type and with a particular control room setup.
+In that system, teleoperation service providers will be given a license to operate a particular trajectory or bounded area, with a particular vehicle type and with a particular control room setup.
 In addition, any adjustments to the current logistic process to accommodate teleoperated transport should be kept to a minimum, in particular with respect to cargo handover points (i.e. points at which the responsibility over the cargo and/or the vehicle shifts from one actor to another).
 This ensures that challenges related to liability and governance are limited and clear, therefore strengthening the business case and willingness to deploy.